We look forward to welcoming your child into the Catholic Church!

 Why does the Church have these requirements?
 The role of a godparent is significant.
 During the celebration of the sacrament of baptism, the godparents make a promise to assist the parents of the child in fulfilling their responsibility of forming the child in the Catholic faith.
 In order to fulfill this promise, the godparent must themselves be living the Catholic faith, and their lifestyle must be in keeping with the teachings of the Church.
 Simply put, one cannot sponsor someone for baptism if they are not in full communion with the Church and the teachings of the Church.

-The Code of Canon Law specifies the requirements for serving as a godparent.
+The Code of Canon Law specifies the requirements for serving as a godparent or sponsor.
 Canon Law (Church Law) references are Canons 851.2, and 872-874.
+Godparents and sponsors must meet all of the following requirements, so please review them carefully before choosing godparents and sponsors.

 - Must be someone other than the parent of the one to be baptized.